LinerSu/aws-c-common/verification/cbmc/proofs/scripts/README.md

 python3 bench_table.py
 ```

-If you wish to change the configuration of `cbmc`, please
+If you wish to change any configurations of `goto-cc`, `goto-instrument`, `cbmc`, please open and modify [Makefile.common](../../templates/template-for-repository/proofs/Makefile.common).

+For each benchmark, the logging output is summarized by an `log` file.
+You can also check logging file during each step at `logs` folder.

 ## Check the results